wp-plugins/localcurrency/readme.txt

 [Cost of living in China](http://www.jobsinchina.com/blog/the-cost-of-living-in-china/) post.

 == Changelog ==

+= 2.4 (28th June 2013) =
+* Fixed Major Bug: If the value to convert contained a decimal point, the converted value was 100 times what it should be.

 = 2.3 (13th November 2012) =
 * Fixed Major Bug: Plugin was trying to load local exchange rate JSON file rather than the one from Yahoo.